 I am using the words and the gray tangle of lines to tie up the hidden feeling or completed thought or action.
 I let the anxiety and fear abuse the verbal flow – turn it toward self-defeat, inaction and paralysis.

 Resistance is as protean and resourceful as your imagination.
 When you think you are fighting it, you may suddenly realize that it has taken you over.
 You are the one who stops trying to do what you had most wanted to do.
 You make the decision to stop and turn to something else.
 The reasons seem compelling.
-As Pressfield puts it, resistance works only in one direction – toward your goal.
-If you go in the other direction, the path is clear, and the wind is at your back instead of in your face.
+As Pressfield puts it, resistance works only in one direction – when you are moving toward your goal.
+If you go in the other direction, in retreat, the path is clear, and the wind is at your back instead of in your face.

 Working with Resistance